Donald Schiller : Courses and Seminars

 Divorce Practice and Procedure

 This class provides an exposure to the dynamic process of representing clients in a dissolution of marriage case.
-The class will familiarize you with the complexities that arise when a family is divided and wife and the parties are dissolving their marriage.
-Topics are covered in the sequence of an evolving case from the perspective of a practicing lawyer and include: determination of jurisdiction; interstate and international parental kidnapping; domestic violence and property injunctions; temporary and permanent child custody and visitation; temporary and permanent maintenance for spouse and support for children; awards of attorneys fees and costs; exploration of property rights and factors for determining a division; the valuation issues when dividing certain types of property; pre- and post-marital agreements; pretrial discovery; common evidentiary issues; federal tax aspects of marital dissolution and effects of bankruptcy.
-Forty percent of the student's grade is based on class participation, and sixty percent on the drafting of legal memoranda.
+The class will familiarize you with the complexities that arise when the ever changing family unit is divided and the parties are dissolving their marriage.
+Topics are covered in the sequence of an evolving case from the perspective of a practicing lawyer and include determination of jurisdiction, interstate and international parental kidnapping, domestic violence, injunctions, temporary and permanent child custody, visitation (parenting rights), temporary and permanent maintenance (alimony), child support, liability for attorneys’ fees, property rights and the division of assets and liabilities, valuation of assets, premarital and postmarital agreements, ethical issues, federal tax law affecting divorce and enforceability of divorce related orders if there is a subsequent bankruptcy.
+We will also discuss same-sex marriage, civil unions and issues relating to LGBT relationships.
+Students will have the opportunity to discuss topics and present arguments not only to instructors, but sitting Illinois Domestic Relations Court Judges, who will participate in several classroom discussions.
+Forty percent of a student’s grade is based on class participation, and sixty percent on the legal memoranda to be prepared.
 Writing for this class may be used as partial fulfillment of the JD writing requirement (WP).
-Completion of a basic Family Law class is recommended but not required.

 Donald Schiller, Erika N. Chen-Walsh